NiveditJain/Ooad_project/README.md

 #### Shopkeeper Login
 A screen is displayed with different actions to choose from such as viewing and editing profile, updating and adding shop items, view transaction history,etc.

 The shopkeeper has the option to view his profile and edit his deltails.
 In option of adding items to the shop, he can add altogether new items apart from the existing ones.
 Updating items allows shopkeeper to update the name or quantity of the existing items.
-He can also view his monetory transaction history upto the present date.</br>
+He can also view his monetory transaction history upto the present date.
+#### Moderator Login
+A screen with different actions to choose from is displayed.
+Moderator can send emails declaring holiday or vacation for CC, he can change/update password and edit credit balance of customer.

 ## Running the Code
 Code is written on a Linux Machine, (**ubuntu 18.04**), and we have used various Linux Machine Commands, windows users can run it on WSL Terminal or Windows Terminals or equivalent Linux virtual enviornments, e.g., for password input we have used **_stty_** linux command, hence the **code might not run on other platforms**.
 Codes were further executed using **g++** compiler and **python3.6**.